TEALSK12/introduction-to-computer-science/lab_11.md

 # Welcome To Snap!

-Snap!is a programming language, which you can use to tell a computer what to do.
+Snap! is a programming language, which you can use to tell a computer what to do.
 A program is a particular set of instructions for the computer to follow.

 Programs in most languages use only letters (and punctuation), but Snap! is different: it's a visual language.
 Instead of writing a program only using the keyboard, you will drag pictures of blocks and snap them together.
 In Snap!, programs contain multiple scripts.
 We will use this terminology going forward.